filakhtov/gentoo-use-docs/sys-libs/glibc.md

 This flag should normally be disabled.

+### multiarch
+Enable the GNU indirect function support (IFUNC) - a feature that allows a developer to create multiple implementations of a given function and to select amongst them at runtime using a resolver function which is also written by the developer.
+The resolver function is called by the dynamic loader during early startup to resolve which of the implementations will be used by the application.
+Once an implementation choice is made it is fixed and may not be changed for the lifetime of the process.

+This flag should be enabled for multi-architecture builds, e.g. if there is a need to run 32-bit apps in a 64-bit OS or when cross-compiling.

 ### multilib
 Enable multilib support, e.g. both a 32-bit and a 64-bit libraries will be built and installed.
 This is usually necessary to run a 32-bit application on a 64-bit OS.